Z3nhoom/World_Life_Expectancy/README.md

 ​

-- SQL Data Querying: Used SQL to select, count, and group data to identify duplicates and inconsistencies.
+- SQL Data Querying: Used SQL to SELECT, COUNT, and group data to identify duplicates and inconsistencies.

 - Removing Duplicates: Assigned row numbers to duplicates using ROW_NUMBER() OVER(PARTITION BY ...) for easy identification and deletion.

-- Data Standardization: Ensured all countries had a status of either 'Developing' or 'Developed'.
+- Data Standardization: Ensured all countries had a status of either 'Developing' or 'Developed' based on previous data.

 - Data Imputation: Filled missing values based on logical predictions from existing data.

-- Data Validation: Checked for and corrected any remaining erroneous entries in the dataset.
+- Data Validation: Checked for and corrected any remaining empty entries in the dataset.